cprendergast19/portfolio/docs/portfolio_comics_hosting_guide.md

  1. Create a directory for the issue, using the title of the issue as the name of the directory.
  2. Within the new issue directory created, create a new directory named  `Contents`.
 Ensure the correct spelling as the code specifically searches for a directory named  `Contents`.
 It is case sensitive.
  3. Add the Image, Sound and Video assets to the  `Contents` directory.
  4. Create two JSON files, one for the iPad and one for the iPhone.
 Naming is as follows  `xxxxiphone.json`and  `xxxxipad.json`.
 These are case sensitive as the parser searches for files ending with  `ipad.json` and  `iphone.json`.
-Below is an example of a JSON comic file.
+Below is an example of a JSON comic file, followed by an API guide.

     	 {